JohanBlome/encapp/README.md

 (5) run a quick encoding experiment with the app

+(5.a) small qcif encoding

 First, choose one of the codecs from step 4.

-Prepare the device with an actual file:
+In this case, we will use `OMX.google.vp8.encoder`.

+Push the (raw) video file to be encoded into the device.
+Note that we are using a QCIF video (176x144).
 ```
 $ wget https://media.xiph.org/video/derf/y4m/akiyo_qcif.y4m -O /tmp/akiyo_qcif.y4m
 $ ffmpeg -i /tmp/akiyo_qcif.y4m -f rawvideo -pix_fmt yuv420p /tmp/akiyo_qcif.yuv